 Construction of pressure relief valve

-A pressure relief valve can be designed in much more ways but here, here it is a most common type pressure relief valve.
+A pressure relief valve can be designed in many more ways but, here it is the most common type of pressure relief valve.
 It consists of two passages one is

 As in above figure 4, you can see there is a valve seat which is normally closing the inlet and seat holder is forced against a spring.
 At the top, there is a screw which will set the spring tension or in other word set the pressure of the relief valve.
 Usually, the screw is protected with a cap so, the unauthorized person can not change the pressure setting and also it protects the screw from rusting.